 - Receive periodic reports from management and the Company’s independent accountants to assess the impact on the Company’s significant accounting or financial reporting developments that may have a bearing on the Company.

-Receive periodic reports from the internal auditors on findings of fraud as well as significant findings regarding the design and/or operation of internal controls as well as management responses.
+- Receive periodic reports from the internal auditors on findings of fraud as well as significant findings regarding the design and/or operation of internal controls as well as management responses.
+Review reports on the results of significant findings from audits and special projects conducted by the internal auditors as appropriate.
 Internal Audit shall also report any difficulties encountered in the course of its audits, such as any restrictions on the scope of its work or access to required information.